bytedeck/bytedeck/CONTRIBUTING.md

    - Port: 5432
    - Maintenance database: postgres
    - Username: postgres
-   - Password: Change.Me!  (or whatever you change the db password to in you `.env` file)
+   - Password: Change.Me!  (or whatever you change the db password to in your `.env` file)
 6. Hit Save
 7. At the top left expand the Servers tree to find the database, and explore!
 8. You'll probably want to look at Schemas > (pick a schema) > Tables